runngezhang/ustb/README.md

 ### What is this repository for? ###

 * Beamforming, processing, and visualization of ultrasonic signals.
-* We have two concurrent versions (sorry):
-    * __v1.9.x__ is in beta and shows the basic functionality of USTB for STAI, CPWI, and DW
+* Current version __v1.9.x__ is in beta and shows the basic functionality of USTB for STAI, CPWI, and DW
-    * __v2.0.x__ is in early alfa and redefines the paradigm of beamforming with an unified beamforming code.
-It also supports HUFF (HDF5 Ultrasound File Format).

 ### How do I get set up? ###